 Product teams employing the Kano Model in the development of a new product, or the upgrading of an existing one, organize features into the following five categories:

-Features falling into this group are those which customers expect across all products of its type.
+Features falling into this group are those that customers expect across all products of its type.
 They’re essential for the product’s basic function, and while they’re not particularly likely to delight users, satisfaction levels could drop significantly if said features were missing from a product’s design.

 These features demonstrate a product team’s commitment to greater functionality versus the basic suite.
 They add to the overall experience and can help one product gain a slight competitive edge over another, though it’s unlikely to be a deal-breaker.